TheRealAnonymous008/quartz/content/details/game design/lenses/Games as Rules.md

 ### Cybernetic Systems
 * *Games are dynamic systems that change over time with their formal structures allowing these changes*.
 * Games as cybernetic systems are based on the interaction of inputs and outputs with its internal mechanism.
 * *Games are systems that rely on feedback mechanisms*.
-The design of feedback mechanisms shape the tendencies of the game, the game balance, and the tendencies of players during play.
+The design of feedback [[Game Mechanics Design#Economy|mechanisms]] shape the tendencies of the game, the game balance, and the tendencies of players during play.
-	* **Positive feedback loops** create exponential growth or decline and lead to divergent behavior -- towards infinite expansion and snowballing.
-		* They tend to destabilize the game.
-		* They can end the game immediately
-		* They magnify early successes
-	* **Negative feedback loops** maintain equilibrium, leading to adaptive or goal seeking behavior.
-		* In play, players tend to be more or less on an even playing field.
-		* They tend to stabilize the game.
-		* They can prolong the game.
-		* They magnify late game successes.

 * *Being composed of possibly multiple cybernetic systems, games are inherently complex*.
 * In design, we should *play with the presence of negative and positive feedback loops*.
 	* Feedback systems can emerge from your game systems by accident.